 People like DuoLingo have shown the heights possible with self motivated learners, while Coursera has done the same in the B2B market.
 Student motivation is still a concern, with course completion rates often low, but in comparison to younger learners, many adults actively engage with the digital structure and find that it opens up a world of opportunity.

 c) Tech to boost efficiency

-The past year has highlighted the difficulties and stress teachers come under and this area is likely to grow strongly.
+The past two years has highlighted the difficulties and stress teachers come under and this area is likely to grow strongly.
 As institutions and governing bodies welcome more digitisation, we will likely see the strongest supporting tools gain significant market share as the industry encourages consistency across teachers.

 d) AI and personalised learning systems: